pippim/pippim.github.io/stack.md

 ### Copy Code Block Javascript

-Javascript Query is used to copy a Fenced Code Block to the System Clipboard.
+JavaScript is used to copy a Fenced Code Block to the System Clipboard.
 The code is located in `assets/js/copyCode.js`:

 ``` js